amatsuo/amatsuo.github.io/research.md

 ### Work in Progress

-&ldquo;Multi-dimensional Policy Preferences in 2015 UK General Election.&rdquo; (with Seonghui Lee, Under Review)
+&ldquo;Multi-dimensional Policy Preferences in 2015 UK General Election.&rdquo; (with Seonghui Lee, Invited to revise and resubmit)

 &ldquo;Altruistic Motivations for Election Participation.&rdquo;